 Dealing with Market Making brokers is not all bad if your account is specifically small.
 However, you should know that your broker will then have a conflict of interest with you.
-If you are using a scalping trading strategy, it is highly recommended to stay away of the Market Making Forex brokers.
+If you are using a scalping trading strategy, you should stay away from the Market Making Forex brokers.

-It is also important to note that almost every broker who has Market Making license will also have STP and ECN accounts too.
+It is also important to note that almost every broker who has a Market Making license will have STP and ECN accounts.
 So, a little research will help.

 What is an STP Broker?

 STP (Straight Through Processing) brokers do not have to have any dealing desk.
-All orders with an STP broker/account are routed to the broker's liquidity providers, and prices are executed at the bid/ask rate provided by liquidity providers.
+All orders with an STP broker/account go through the broker's liquidity providers, and liquidity providers execute them at their bid/ask rates.